BrNi05/vscpa/README.md

 # Open with arguments

-- VSCPA can be customized via arguments.
+- VSCPA can be customized via command-line arguments.
     - This is not a normal startup, VSCPA will close as soon as the input is processed.
-    - To prevent this, use the `stay` argument.
+    - To prevent this, use the argument `stay`.
 This way, VSCPA will not close.
-    - The arguments are stackable.
+    - The arguments are stackable and should be separated by spaces.
 - Open VSCPA with the argument `fson` to enable fast setup.
     - With fast setup enabled, the default config is going to be used, without any user interaction.
 - Open VSCPA with the argument `fsoff` to disable fast setup.